akkountrekover20/tcp-wrapper-country-filter/.github/SECURITY.md

 Report security bugs in third-party modules to the person or team maintaining the module.

 ## Disclosure Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
-This person will coordinate the fix and release process, involving the following steps:
+When a security report is received, we will carry out the following steps:

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
   * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible to npm.
+These fixes will be released as fast as possible.

-The primary handler will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+We will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Comments on this Policy